refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/2-create-dataprovider.md

 ## Errors

 When an error is returned from the API, **refine** must be extended from [HttpError](../../../../packages/core/src/interfaces/HttpError.ts) to handle it.
 This can be done in several different ways.
-Below are examples made with axis and fetch.
+Below are examples made with `axios` and `fetch`.

 <Tabs
     defaultValue="fetch"